mrtgst/shellnote/README.md

 `shellnote -a "This is a great idea."`

+Your entry will be saved with a timestamp in a tab-separated text file, `~/shellnote.txt`.

 ## Installation

 Clone this repo to your local drive and move `shellnote` into a folder in your path and make sure it is executable (`chmod +x shellnote`).